LeeJiaMing1192/Canvas-Desktop-Cheat-blocker-V1.1.0/README.md

-(Before building PLEASE ensure using a dependancies checker and put in the packages lock)
+(Before building PLEASE ensure using a dependancies checker and put in the packages lock) with dependancies crawler and put it in here :  {
+        "from": "canvas_logo.png",
+        "to": "canvas_logo.png"
+      }
 3. npm install electron-builder --save-dev //Intall electron builder to package